spchal/hacklu2018/simtrace/README.md

 ###### Wireshark capture
 Open wireshark and start listening on localhost.
-The packets are seen as UDP packets with GSM_SIM dissector
+The packets are seen as UDP packets with GSM_SIM filter